Halalaluyafail3/LuaPreprocessor/README.md

 $notnow::($lua(foo())) -- similar to above, but doing macro expansions so the result depends upon foo
 $tostring($notnow?($totokens"(")) -- a simple way of adding notnows to the results of macro expansion
 ```
-* `now`: Expects a bracketed sequence of tokens, the `$`, `now`, the beginning, and the ending bracket will be removed.
-This macro is intended to do an extra evaluation to remove not nows.
+* `now`: Expects a bracketed sequence of tokens.
+The symbol `$`, the name `now`, the beginning, and the ending bracket will be removed.
+This macro is intended to do an extra evaluation to remove 'not nows'.
 ```lua
 $now(\$)none -- nothing
 $now(\$lua(1)) -- 1